-In this tutorial I’ll show you guys how to distress mdf furniture and give it a layered paint look.
+In this tutorial I’ll show you guys how to distress mdf furniture (fake wood) and give it a layered paint look.
 I made a video too!

 I think all of us at one time or another have had experience with mdf furniture.
 Probably not a good experience.
-I also made a video that shows how to use the layering block to get this look.
+My video shows how to use a layering block to get this look.

 If mdf furniture is in good condition, meaning no water damage or major scratches, this technique will turn the piece into a real beauty.
 You’ll never know it’s mdf masquerading as wood.